Ssururx/TissueMethylomeClock/README.md

 ## Project Significance

-This work advances epigenetic aging research by: (1) developing high-accuracy tissue-specific clocks, (2) revealing fundamental tissue differences in aging mechanisms, (3) identifying novel biomarkers beyond established clocks, and (4) providing a framework for deconstructing cellular contributions to aging.
+This work advances epigenetic aging research by: (1) developing high-accuracy tissue-specific clocks, (2) revealing fundamental tissue differences in aging mechanisms, (3) identifying unique biomarkers beyond established clocks, and (4) providing a framework for deconstructing cellular contributions to aging.
 The findings establish a foundation for targeted interventions and precision aging assessment.

 ## References